kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 \(7\) Use caution to avoid high-speed civil and military aircraft transiting the area to or from Niagara Falls Airport.

-\(f\) These procedures do not relieve pilots from the requirements of §91.113 of this chapter to see and avoid other aircraft.
+\(f\) These procedures do not relieve pilots from the requirements of [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.113   Right-of-way rules: Except water operations.|§91.113]] of this chapter to see and avoid other aircraft.

 \(g\) Flight following, to and from the area, is available through Buffalo Approach.